 Barkingham Grey Hoodie Dog Sweater

 Do you have a go-to cable knit sweater that you just love to wear on colder days?
-With the hand-made Barkingham Grey dog sweater, it is now possible for your fur baby to match with you!
+With the hand made Barkingham Grey dog sweater, it is now possible for your fur baby to match with you!
 It even comes with a hood to keep their little ears protected and is finished with beautiful hand-dyed grey buttons.

 Beary Merry Christmas Dog Sweater

 Make your dog feel extra warm on Christmas with the Beary Merry Christmas dog sweater.
-This is a custom-knitted dog sweater with sleeves that is created with shabby yarn that makes it extra soft.
-Each purchase comes with a Christmas gift of a plush teddy bear dog toy with squeaker that any playful pet will enjoy.
+This is a custom-knitted dog sweater with sleeves created with shabby yarn that makes it extra soft.
+Each purchase comes with a Christmas gift of a plush teddy bear dog toy with a squeaker that any playful pet will enjoy.

 Julie Handknit Dog Sweater

 All of your neighbors will fall in love with your pet on Valentine’s Day with this handknit Julie dog sweater.
 It is made with alpaca wool for extra softness and buttons for easy fitting.
-It can also be customized to become a dog sweater with hood, sleeves, and a hole for the leash.
+It can also be customized to become a dog sweater with a hood, sleeves, and a hole for the leash.

 Finding the best dog sweater is just one of the many ways to really take care of your furry friends.
 Here are other great tips to ensure that your dogs are living their best possible life under your care:

-Canine Manners: How to Be a Conscientious Dog Owner: Are you a first time dog owner?
+Canine Manners: How to Be a Conscientious Dog Owner: Are you a first-time dog owner?
 Know more about the tips and tricks of doggy etiquette, so you and your fur baby can have the best possible relationship.
 This way, you will not find yourself in any mishap with your neighbors in the future.